Timur-O/SimplePHPAffiliateRefferalSystem/README.md

         3. Change the currency variable to the currency you will be paying your affiliates in
         4. Set the website URL variable to the URL of the website your affiliates will be referring people to.
 This will make their referral URL to website.tld/?ref=XXXX
         5. Add your database information, including the information of the tables you created in step one
-    4. Upload a favicon.png and logo.png into the images folder to change the favicon and the logo in the nav menu respectivley
+    4. Upload a favicon.png and logo.png into the images folder to change the favicon and the logo in the nav menu respectively
+    5. Make sure the password hashes in the database are generated with password_hash() with PHP

 2. The Admin Dashboard:
     COMING SOON